heinzermch/heinzermch.github.io/_posts/2025-01-05-on-rlhf-dpo-and-ppo.md

 ---
 layout: post
 author: Michael Heinzer
-title:  "On RLHF, DPO And PPO"
+title:  "Finetuning Beyond SFT - On PPO, DPO and RLHF"
 description: A quick overview on finetuning LLMs beyond classification and regression.
 date:   2025-01-05 18:00:00 +0530
 categories: LLMs SFT RLHF DPO PPO ReinforcementLearning
 comments: yes
-published: false
+published: true
 ---
-Intro

-Want to understand supervised fine tuning (SFT) beyond classification and regression problems.
-Not yet touching on the most recent topics of RL reasoning that used for OpenAIs o1 type of model.

-This is reinforcement learning, gradient not directly available from a loss function like cross-entropy or MSE.
+This post does a quick review of how Proximal Policy Optimization (PPO) and Direct Preference Optimization (DPO) work, and what their relationship to Reinforcement Learning from Human Feedback (RLHF) is.
+Especially RLHF has become popular over the past two years for fine-tuning networks beyond simple SFT.
+This phase is often called alignment, where we train a model to follow human preferences in a wide variety of tasks.

+Unlike in classification or regression, the model can not simply learn one correct answer during RLHF.
+Simply because it does not exist for many tasks that LLM have to do (ex: "Give me a recipe for cooking that has chicken").

 ## Basic Concepts and Notation

 Before we start, let us quickly repeat some basic concepts and their notation.
 Readers familiar with the topic may skip this section.
-This is not meant to be an introduction to probability theory or other mathematical concepts, only a quick refresh of what we will need later on.

 - **Reinforcement Learning**: In reinforcement learning an agent is taking actions $$a_t$$ in an environment in state $$s_t$$ and getting rewards $$r_t$$.